Jawad Al Arrayed

 Jawad Salem Al Arrayed (born 1941) is a lawyer and former cabinet member in Bahrain.
-Currently, he is President of the Ministerial Committee for Legal Affairs (effectively, the General Counsel to the Cabinet) and former deputy prime ministers in the Kingdom of Bahrain.
+Currently, he is President of the Ministerial Committee for Legal Affairs (effectively, the General Counsel to the Cabinet) and former deputy prime minister in the Kingdom of Bahrain.

-Arrayed was born in 1941.
+Arrayed was born in 1940 in Manama.
 He holds a degree in English literature, which he received from Cairo University.
 In addition, he also holds a law degree, which he obtained from Leeds University.